 03 of 05

 04 of 05

-The simple combination of brown sugar and butter makes a delicious and beautiful glaze atop baby carrots.
-This recipe couldn't be easier—mix ingredients with water and let boil until cooked and coated.
-Light or dark brown sugar can be used, and a sprinkling of salt and pepper at the end is a nice counterpoint to the sweetness.
-Feel free to garnish with fresh parsley or another green herb for added color and flavor.Continue to 5 of 5 below.
+A simple combination of brown sugar and butter creates a delicious and beautiful glaze for baby carrots.
+This recipe couldn't be easier—combine all of the ingredients with water and simmer until the carrots are tender and coated.
+Light or dark brown sugar can be used, and a finishing sprinkle of salt and pepper nicely balances the sweetness.
+Feel free to garnish with chopped fresh parsley or another green herb, for additional color and flavor.Continue to 5 of 5 below.

 05 of 05

-Perfect for a dinner for two, these individual desserts won't leave you with an almost complete cake when the meal is over.
-The recipe makes four tarts—you can cut the sheet of pastry in half and only make two, but once you taste it, you might wish you had another for tomorrow!
-Similar to a French apple tart, called tarte aux pommes, the thinly sliced apples are layered on top of the pastry square, sprinkled with cinnamon sugar and dotted with butter, and then baked until golden.
+These individual desserts are a perfect dessert for two since they won't leave you with a half-eaten cake after the meal.
+While the recipe makes four tarts, you can cut the sheet of pastry in half and make two—but once you taste them you might wish you made four.
+These tarts are similar to the French tartes aux pommes or apple tarts.
+The thinly sliced apples are layered on top of the pastry square, sprinkled with cinnamon sugar, and dotted with butter and then baked until golden.
 While still warm, a glaze of apricot preserves is brushed on top.